TUI Travel's Hotelbeds to ramp up expansion plans

 Hotelbeds, the accommodation wholesaler owned by Europe's biggest tour operator TUI Travel Plc TT.L, said on Monday it expected sales to rise by 25 percent this year and planned to ramp up its expansion in the Americas and Asia.

-The business, which sells accommodation at over 45,000 hotels in 147 countries to airlines and travel firms, reported total transaction values of 982 million euros ($1.3 billion) in 2010 and expects that to rise by 25 percent this year.
+The business, which sells accommodation at over 45,000 hotels in 147 countries to airlines and travel firms, reported total transaction values of 982 million euros (844 million pounds) in 2010 and expects that to rise by 25 percent this year.

 Hotelbeds' global reach has helped it achieve strong growth rates despite dire economic conditions in some source markets, Joan Vila, managing director of TUI Travel's accommodation & destinations told Reuters in an interview.